Laguna Beach, CA

 Breakfast and Program Registration in the Grand Ballroom Foyer

-Welcome Back from the Seminar Chairs
+Welcome Back from the Symposium Chairs

 Steve Finley